usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for implementing security control directives.

 Policies and procedures provide the details necessary to implement management and operational controls to govern the implementation of IoT device and associated systems security directives in accordance with established time frames, and/or to notify the IoT device manufacturer and/or vendor of the degree of noncompliance.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**